 Digital Payments and Contactless Solutions

 Digital payments and contactless solutions were quickly adopted during the COVID-19 pandemic.
-The need for fintech payment solutions surged as more organizations and customers moved towards remote and cashless transactions.
+The need for Fintech Industry News surged as more organizations and customers moved towards remote and cashless transactions.
 As more people discovered the security and simplicity of contactless payments, digital wallets such as Google Pay, PayPal, and Venmo saw explosive development.

 To further simplify payments and increase financial inclusion, central banks around the world are also looking into CBDCs.
 In the realm of government-backed digital currencies, China’s digital yuan effort is at the forefront, and the country has already begun pilot testing it in key cities.
 Greater financial transparency and security may be offered by CBDCs, which could offer a new, efficient method of transmitting funds.